-When creating your outdoor entertaining scheme, why not take the colours of the surroundings as your starting point?
+When creating French recipes, why not take the colors of the surroundings as your starting point?
 In the case of this Provencal terrace overlooking a glorious vista, we needed to do little more than echo the soft olive greens of the fields and hills beyond.

 First, we strung pretty white enamel outdoor lights between the tree branches, then threw a generous cloth in palest grey over the dining table, teamed with napkins bordered in a bold forest green.

-For relaxed summer dining, the best thing is to keep place settings simple – it helps guests feel like its time to relax.
-A loosely knotted napkin sits perfectly without the need for a more formal napkin ring, and smart place cards can be popped alongside, with a prettily coloured fig or similar edible detail that can be nibbled between courses.
+For relaxed summer dining, the best thing is to keep place settings simple –it helps guests feel like its time to relax.
+A loosely knotted napkin sits perfectly without the need for a more formal napkin ring, and smart place cards can be popped alongside, with a prettily colored fig or similar edible detail that can be nibbled between courses.

 To tie in with our location, these dishes reference Provence, whether through the choice of ingredients or by offering a twist on regional classics.
 Nice's beloved socca, a crisp chickpea flour pancake, is elevated with chopped rosemary and a sprightly topping of frazzled artichoke halves, verdant parsley and preserved lemon peel, while the twice-baked watercress and Roquefort souffies are sure to impress yet are surprisingly easy to make.
 A main course of roast chicken is lightened with a crisp salad and served with salt-baked potatoes, while a show-stopping apricot frangipane tart and fragrant plum cooler round things off perfectly.

 A classic, with a summer twist of dill and lemon zest.

 - Handful fresh dill, chopped

 - Small loaf of rye bread, sliced